Silvio Poma - an oil painting depicting a mountain landscape, a mountain pasture and grazing cows

 Description

-Silvio Poma Mountain Landscape View of Monte Rosa Early 1900s.
-Large oil painting, the first canvas depicting a mountain landscape with partially snow-covered peaks, a mountain pasture, and grazing cows.
-Signed S. Poma in the lower left corner, the work dates back to the early 20th century and is on its original canvas, never restored; which is a merit, as it presents the painting in its original entirety.
-It has a small flaw in that the canvas is a bit loose, visible in the folds at the top also seen in the published images and some "grooving" of the paint ending in the central part of the painting (to the left of the cows).
-Moreover, after cleaning, the original colors of the pigments would pop, and the painting would gain different brightness and depth (to give an idea, however banal, the snow on the mountain peaks would return to white, and thus the entire chromatic scale of the painting).
-The frame is original, made of carved and gilded wood, from which we only removed the velvet covering the passe-partout, which was irreversibly worn and replaced with ivory-colored lacquer.
+Silvio Poma Mountain Landscape View of Monte Rosa Beginning of the 1900s.
+Large oil painting, the first canvas depicting a mountain landscape with partially snow-capped peaks, a mountain pasture, and grazing cows.
+Signed S. Poma in the lower left corner, the work dates from the early 20th century and has its original canvas and has never been restored; this is an advantage because it restores the painting to its original state, though it has a minor flaw in that the canvas is slightly loose, visible through the folds at the top, also seen in published images, and a slight "embossing" of the paint ending in the central part of the painting (to the left of the cows).
+Furthermore, after cleaning, the original pigment colors would stand out more, and the painting would gain different brightness and depth (to give a banal example, the snow on the mountain peaks would return to white, thus restoring the entire chromatic scale of the image).
+The frame is original, made of carved and gilded wood, from which we have only removed the velvet covering the passe par tout, which was irreparably worn and has been replaced with ivory-colored varnish.

-Silvio Poma (Trescore Balneario, 1840 - Turate, 1932) was an Italian painter considered one of the most prominent landscape painters of Lombard Verism at the end of the 19th century.
+Silvio Poma (Trescore Balneario, 1840 - Turate, 1932) was an Italian painter considered one of the most outstanding landscape painters of Lombard Verismo at the end of the 19th century.

-This relaxing mountain view, Monte Rosa and the wide valley below the slopes of the eastern wall of the massif, taken from the Piedmont side, probably from Macugnaga, comes from a private Milanese collection and is in good condition.
+This relaxing view of the mountains, Monte Rosa, and the broad valley below the eastern slopes of the massif, taken from the Piedmont side, probably from Macugnaga, comes from a private collection in Milan and is in good condition.

 The canvas has been cleaned and a small tear repaired.
-The painting is now presented as a photographic image; slight loosening and minimal cuts on the outer edges, masked and protected by the frame, can only be repaired by lining the canvas.
+The painting is now presented as a photographic image; slight looseness and minimal nicks on the outer edges, masked and protected by the frame, can only be repaired by relining the canvas.

-The Verbano landscape is repeated with some frequency in Poma's production.
-The work again proposes the veristic language that distinguishes his painting, which revealed itself from the artist's beginnings, dating back to the early seventies, to almost unchanged until the end of the century.
-The view in question uses a traditional compositional structure, providing an indefinite foreground, with a slightly blurred urban agglomeration, enlivened by some spots of grazing cows, contrasted with the panoramic imagery of the majestic background landscape.
+The Verbano landscape appears repeatedly in Poma’s works.
+This piece again features a veristic style that characterizes his painting, which has been evident from the artist’s early days, dating back to the early seventies, and remained almost unchanged until the end of the century.
+The depicted view uses a traditional compositional structure, providing an undefined foreground with a slightly blurred urban agglomeration, animated by some patches of grazing cows, contrasted with the panoramic depiction of the majestic background landscape.

-He participated as a volunteer in the Second War of Independence and later took up military life, but in 1866, after contracting malaria, he left the army.
-Upon returning to Milan, he attended the studios of Giovan Battista Lelli and Gerolamo Induno, both soldier-painters, with whom he had contact during the military campaign in 1859.
-Several historical paintings were removed, his production mostly consisting of landscapes and seascapes, including Monte Rosa and the Pre-Alps from Lake Maggiore, exhibited in Milan at the National Exhibition of Fine Arts in 1906.
+He volunteered in the Second War of Independence and later pursued a military career, but in 1866, after contracting malaria, he left the army.
+Upon returning to Milan, he attended the studios of Giovan Battista Lelli and Gerolamo Induno, both soldier-painters, whom he met during the military campaign of 1859.
+Several historical paintings have been removed from his oeuvre; most of his production consists of landscapes and marine scenes, including Monte Rosa and the Prealps from Lake Maggiore, exhibited in Milan at the national art exhibition in 1906.

-He debuted at the Brera Exhibition of Fine Arts in 1869, but the first official awards came only in the middle of the next decade: in 1876, he won the Mylius Prize of the Brera Academy of Fine Arts for a canvas with a historical theme set in a broad natural context with a romantic flavor; in 1877, one of his landscapes was purchased at the National Exhibition in Naples by Vittorio Emanuele II.
-He was a very modest and good man.
-In Bergamo, at the Galleria della Permanente, a commemorative exhibition was held for him in 1946, consisting of twenty-four works, some of which are very significant.
+He debuted at the Fine Arts Exhibition in Brera in 1869, but his first official awards came only in the mid-1870s: in 1876, he won the Mylius Award from the Brera Academy of Fine Arts for a historical-themed canvas set in a broad natural and romantic context; in 1877, one of his landscapes was purchased at the National Exhibition in Naples by Vittorio Emanuele II.
+He was a modest and kind man.
+In Bergamo, at the Galleria della Permanente, a commemorative exhibition was held in 1946, featuring twenty-four works, some of which are very significant.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It is a nod to the history, creation, and design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that have a defined character and soul.
+This is a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Today, we can observe the significant influence of the Baroque style on modern classic furniture, which is designed with a great resemblance to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a substantial mark on the art of furniture making.
-The Renaissance style was quite heavy and massive, using brown stains, cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards and generally broadly defined chest furniture.
-Here, there was also an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how greatly the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
+Brown stains, moldings, sturdy bases, and reliefs were used.
+It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Here too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking inspiration from Italian and French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right elegant antique for your interior.
+Lion paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian and French craftsmen.
+This is a manifestation of admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as there are many counterfeits on the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details